Jim O'Rourke (musician): Biography

 O'Rourke is currently in a relationship with Japanese musician Eiko Ishibashi, with whom he frequently collaborates.
 The two met when Ishibashi played flute on an album of Burt Bacharach covers that O'Rourke was producing.
 They live and work closely together, but "keep a professional distance, sending each other data files to work on rather than jamming."
-In 2025, they released their first collaborative album, Pareidolia.
-Additionally, O'Rourke has contributed to the two film scores Ishibashi has composed for director Ryusuke Hamaguchi.
+In 2025, they released a collaborative album, Pareidolia.
+In 2024, O'Rourke contributed to the soundtrack of AS Velasca, a Gesamtkunstwerk football club created by Wolfgang Natlacen by composing the Theme for it.

-In 2024, O'Rourke contributed to the soundtrack of A.S.
-Velasca (football club and total work of art created by Wolfgang Natlacen) by composing the Theme.
+Since May 2020, O'Rourke has worked with the Roland Kayn estate releasing a restored and mastered Kayn cybernetic music recording every month on the digital distribution platform Bandcamp.
+At the current rate, they estimate that it will take 20 years for Kayn's complete catalog to be released.